By Dustin Nation (@D_Naish)

 Breaking it Down

-The most obvious pattern to emerge here is that 2015 and 2017 have more overall week-to-week roster changes than 2016.
+The first pattern to emerge here is that 2015 and 2017 have more overall week-to-week roster changes than 2016.
 It seems reasonable that this is due to ‘15 and ‘17 being Gold Cup years, causing teams to necessarily make more changes to try and cope with the loss of their international players.

 |Season||Total Changes||Diff from 2016||Gold Cup 23-Man Roster Players|